jaxio/jaxio.github.com/documentation/celerio/extraction.md

 * default value: `${basedir}/src/main/config/celerio-maven-plugin/metadata.xml`
 * description: The fully qualified name of the XML file created by this plugin.

+#### jdbcTableNamePatterns
+* type: List
+* default value: `%`
+* description: In case DB reverse is too slow you may use this configuration to filter out tables during DB reverse phase.
+By default Celerio reverses all the tables and you can filter them out afterward, during code generation phase.

 ## Simple Usage

 In your pom.xml, declare as *properties* the necessary *expressions* that the plugin needs to connect to your database and reverse it.